-HE Captains Charge is to command all, and tell The Captains the Master to what Port he will go, or to what Height.
-Charge.
+HE Captains Charge is to command all, and tell the Mafter to what Port he will go, or to what Height.
 In a Fight, he is to give Direction for the managing thereof, and the Master is to see the cunning of the Ship, and, Trimming of the Sails.

-The Mafter and his Mates are to direct the courfe, com-The Mafter and his Mates. mand all the Sailers, for Steering, Trimming, and Sailing the Ship; his Mates are only hid Seconds, allowed fomtimes for the two Mid-Ships Men, that ought to take charge of the first prize.
+The Mafter and his Mates are to direct the courfe, command all the Sailers, for Steering, Trimming, and Sailing the Ship; his Mates are only hid Seconds, allowed fomtimes for the two Mid-Ships Men, that ought to take charge of the first prize.